Bertoid1311/B7094/README.md

 - The emulator demo scripts can be run either in "verbose" mode, which provides lots of explanation and references; or "silent" mode, which skips all the verbiage and just presents straightforward option menus on the minimum number of click-through screens.

 - The demos have been reorganized into more logical groups by "subsystem" -- either FORTRAN II (which provides FORTRAN II and the Fortran Assembly Program) or IBJOB (which provides FORTRAN IV, COBOL, and a Macro Assembly Program).
 A couple of the utility demos from the earlier release have been retained: the IBEDT editor used to maintain IBSYS itself (in the demo, used just to copy and list the contents of a system tape), and the IBJOB "Librarian" used to maintain the IBLIB subroutine library (here just used to list and cross-reference the contents of the library).
-A couple of stand-alone diagnostic programs -- one loaded from the card reader the other from tape -- are still included (though neither one runs completely error-free).
+A couple of stand-alone diagnostic programs -- one loaded from the card reader the other from tape -- are still included (and both can now run error-free).

 - A number of new script commands have been added to support the creation of card deck and tape images for relocatable binary jobs.